 Governmental fund financial statements are reported using the modified accrual basis of accounting.
 Under this method, revenues, except for certain grant revenues, are recognized when they become measurable and available.
-Revenues are considered to be available when they are collectable within a current period.
-The School considers revenues to be available if they are collected within 60 days of the end of the current fiscal year.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences, which are recognized when due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term debt and acquisition of capital leases are reported as other financing sources.